carbon-language/carbon-lang/docs/design/generics/terminology.md

 ### Definition checking

-Definition checking is the process of semantically checking the definition of parameterized code for correctness _independently_ of any particular arguments.
+Definition checking is the process of semantically checking the definition of parameterized code for correctness _independently_ of any particular argument values.
 It includes type checking and other semantic checks.
 It is possible, even with templates, to check semantics of expressions that are not [dependent](#dependent-names) on any template parameter in the definition.
 Adding constraints to template parameters and/or switching them to be checked allows the compiler to increase how much of the definition can be checked.
 Any